-An independent video production company from Montreal, Canada, Beanduck was founded in 2012 by director Julian Stamboulieh and producer Benjamin Warner.
+An independent video production company from Montreal, Canada, Beanduck was founded in 2012 by director Julian Stamboulieh and producer Beatrice Warner.

 Shortly after Beanduck’s inception, the company received great critical and creative acclaim with the web series LARPs - a collaboration with writer Jon Verrall and housed on Felicia Day's Geek & Sundry, a part of Legendary's Digital Network.

 Fan integration and engagement is at the core of Beanduck’s mandate.
 The success of LARPs demonstrated the importance of not simply telling a story to a community, but with a community.

 The company excels at producing content with a geek flair, using creative and innovative platforms to reach audiences.
 A Beanduck production taps into a network of talented Montreal artists and creators to tell stories with humour, heart and ingenuity.

 ARTISTIC & EXECUTIVE DIRECTOR

 Director and actor with a BFA in Photography, Julian approaches projects with a playful yet critical eye.
 He values the audience first and foremost, always striving to provide them an experience that’s fun and original, as well as intelligent and respectful.
 Growing up as a “Sega boy”, he is as passionate about gaming today as he was when he stayed up past his bedtime playing Sonic.